domasvz1/DO-Shop-ASP.NET-MVC/README.md

     * Entity Framework
     * Unity Container
     * Boostrap
+    * Winkel Boostrap
 -
 (More to come)

 # Currently working on
+- [States] Logging of and Logging on (displaying that in the Navigation Bar)
-- Navigation bar (80 %) [the UI and the text doesnt matter for now]
+- Admin Panel and the

-- Admin Panel and the UI display of the items in the Shop.
+- Item display in the shop [Postponed]

 You might havesome addons or something else regarding the project, so im leaving you with this "Setting up the project" guide:
 --